murning/facing-the-music/README.md

 </p>

-This housing is connected to the raspberry pi via a ribbon cable.
+This housing was connected to the raspberry pi via a ribbon cable.
 An Apogee Duet audio interface was used to record audio from the microphones.
 Detailed instructions to replicate this hardware, including schematics, are included in my thesis document.